PolusAI/nyxus/README.md

-# maker sense of mosaic microscopy slides
+# Nyx -- a maker sense of mosaic microscopy slides